cameronburrows/mgh2k/README.md

-# mpg to kpl converter in python spring 2022
+# mpg to kpl converter in python

 A MPG to KPL converter program written in python for ISAT 252